StanleyNdunwere/flutterwave_repo/README.md

 Merchants: They register on the platform and create products with a price tag for customers or users to purchase

-Dispatch Riders: They register on the platform to help merchants deliver the products they've purchase to the end-users
+Dispatch Riders: They register on the platform to help merchants deliver the purchased products to the end-users

 Users: They register on the platform to look through and purchase products from merchants and have registered riders deliver these products to them

-Guests: These are special cases of users who would rather not register on the platform but still want to make purchases nonetheless
+Guests: These are special cases of users who would rather not register on the platform but want to make purchases nonetheless

 Admin: A regulatory account that oversees the entire operations of Jumga Store.